Pollo Asado (Grilled or Roasted)

 Mexican Chicken Recipe

 This roasted chicken recipe (pollo rostizado) is shockingly easy considering how complex the dish is.
+It’s as easy as making Achiote Chicken, another Mexican chicken recipe.
 It really shows what the right mix of spices can do to a simple ingredient like chicken.
 Only 3 basic steps are involved:

 2. Set up the Grill – You’ll use indirect cooking, which means only one side of the burners will be lit, leaving the other side unlit.
 For a charcoal grill, lit charcoal should only be on one side of the grill, while the other stays charcoal-free.